cschreib/fastpp/README.md

 Reducing memory usage was the main reason behind the creation of FAST++.
 The architecture of the program was therefore designed from the start to avoid having to store all models in memory at once: models are generated and adjusted to the observed data one by one (or in parallel), and are discarded immediately after, when they are no longer needed.
 For this reason the program also does not keep the entire chi2 grid in memory.

 The end result is that, in both runs described above, FAST++ never uses more than 30MB.
 This is less than any of the IDL runs.
 FAST-IDL is limited mostly by the model flux grid size, namely, the product of the number of observations (observed fluxes) by the number of templates in the library.
 In the case of FAST++, the main limitation will be the number of galaxies in the input catalog.
 For a single-threaded run on a 64bit machine, without Monte Carlo simulations, and a 30 band catalog with photo-z from EAzY, the required memory will be about 360 bytes per galaxy.
 If you have 8 GB of RAM to spare, this corresponds to 24 million galaxies.
 Actually, most of this space (66%) is used by the input fluxes and uncertainties, so as a rule of thumb if your entire photometry catalog in binary format would occupy less than half your available RAM memory (only fluxes and uncertainties), you can fit it with FAST++.
-If you also ask for "N" Monte Carlo simulations, the memory per galaxy is increased by 20 times "N" bytes, so 100 simulations will roughly double the required memory per galaxy.
+If you also ask for ```N``` Monte Carlo simulations, the memory per galaxy is increased by 20 times ```N``` bytes, so 100 simulations will roughly double the required memory per galaxy.

 ## There must be a price to pay... did the code become more complex in C++?